 Youth Workforce Development Program

-Root’s vision is to prepare youth, who are experiencing barriers to success, to enter the workforce with confidence, self-agency, and a competitive edge.
+Root’s vision is to prepare youth to enter the workforce with confidence, self-agency, and a competitive edge.
 To do this, Root combines 200 hours of culinary and food service training, workforce preparedness, on-the-job experiences, life skills workshops and social capital, into an intensive 12-week program.

 The Root Curriculum

 The 12 week program runs from 1:00 pm – 5:00 pm, Monday-Friday.
 During this time, Program Partners attend life skills workshops, one-on-one career readiness coaching, and intensive culinary training in our full catering kitchen.
 The Root program includes: